 Also, substitute better coffee for volume; so if you cut down, at least you’re not suffering from complete abstenance.
 Quality can make up for lack of quantity.

-Lastly, you should note that there are quiet a few varieties of Kirkland coffee, but I’d expect the Hawaiian, Jamaican and South American varieties to be a little lower, while Sumatra and Espresso to be higher.
+Lastly, you should note that there are quiet a few varieties of Kirkland coffee, but I’d expect the Hawaiian, Jamaican and South American varieties to be a little higher in their caffeine levels, while Sumatra and Arabica-based Espresso to be moderate or lower.
+Longer roasting times tend to reduce caffeine levels.

 Hope that answers your question, Lantz.